On the theta representations of finite inverse monoids

-On the other way, fix a basis of $V$, and consider the twisted-action of $S_m$ on $V$.
+Now let $M=G$ be a finite group, and $(\pi, V)$ an irreducible complex representation of $G$ of dimension $m$.
+We can tensor $V$ by $n$-times and get $V^{\otimes n}$.
+By classical Schur-Weyl's duality, one can decompose $V^{\otimes n}$ and get a correspondence between irreducible representations of $\GL(V)$ and of $S_n$.
+In other words, $V^{\otimes n}$ is a theta representation of $\GL(V) \times S_n$.
+However this is not sufficient for us to deal with the tensor induced representation of infinite dimension.
+Hence we consider two possible ways to modify the Schur-Weyl duality for finite group representation theory in this text.
+On the first way, we construct a monoid $G^{\odot n}$, which contains $G$ as a subgroup. \begin{theorem*1} $(\pi^{\otimes n} , V^{\otimes n})$ is a theta representation of $G^{\odot n} \times S_n$. \end{theorem*1} These $G^{\odot n}$ are closely related to Schur's algebra.
+We don't know whether these monoids have appeared directly in somewhere in literatures.
+On the other way, fix a basis of $V$, and consider the twisted action of $S_m$ on $V$.
 Combining with the original representation $\pi$, we can get a representation $(\Pi, V)$ of $G\ast S_m$, which extends the action of $G$.
-For use, one can also treat $\pi$ as a rational representation over $\overline{\Q}$ by Serre's text book \cite{Serre}. \begin{assumption*} There exists an element $g\in G$, such that $\pi(g)$ is a regular element in $\GL_n(\overline{\Q})$. \end{assumption*} Under this assumption for $(\pi, V)$, using some results of G. Prasad and A. S. Rapinchuk(cf. \cite{PR1}, \cite{PR3}, \cite{PR2}) on generic elements in Zariski-dense subgroups, we show that there exists a basis, such that $\overline{K}^{\times}\Im(\Pi)$ is Zariski-dense in $\M(\overline{K})$, for some subfield $K$ of $\C$.
+For use, one can also treat $\pi$ as a rational representation over $\overline{\Q}$ by Serre's text book \cite{Serre}. \begin{assumption*} There exists an element $g\in G$, such that $\pi(g)$ is a regular element in $\GL_m(\overline{\Q})$. \end{assumption*} Under this assumption for $(\pi, V)$, using some results of G. Prasad and A. S. Rapinchuk(cf. \cite{PR1}, \cite{PR3}, \cite{PR2}) on generic elements in Zariski-dense subgroups, we show that there exists a basis, such that $\overline{K}^{\times}\Im(\Pi)$ is Zariski-dense in $\M(\overline{K})$, for some subfield $K$ of $\C$.